projectdiscovery/nuclei/README.md

 ### **1. Nuclei CLI**

 Install Nuclei on your machine.
 Get started by following the installation guide [here](https://docs.projectdiscovery.io/tools/nuclei/install?utm_source=github&utm_medium=web&utm_campaign=nuclei_readme).
-Additionally, We provide a free cloud tier and comes with a generous monthly free limits:
+Additionally, We provide [a free cloud tier](https://cloud.projectdiscovery.io/sign-up) and comes with a generous monthly free limits:

 - Store and visualize your vulnerability findings
 - Write and manage your nuclei templates
 - Access latest nuclei templates
-- Discovery and manage up to 10 domains per month.
+- Discover and store your targets

 ### **2. Pro and Enterprise Editions**